PT boat: Design competition

-On 11 July 1938 the Navy solicited design proposals for four separate types of boat: a 165-foot subchaser, a 110-foot subchaser, a 70-foot motor torpedo boat, and a 54-foot motor torpedo boat.
+On 11 July 1938 the Navy solicited design proposals for four separate types of boat: a 165 ft subchaser, a 110 ft subchaser, a 70 ft motor torpedo boat, and a 54 ft motor torpedo boat.

 The winning design proposals would each receive a prize of $15,000 with $1,500 for designs that reached the final part of the competition each to be given out on 30 March 1939.

-The larger boat proposal required vessels not to exceed 80 feet in length and to carry at least two 21-inch torpedoes, four depth charges, and two .50-cal machine guns.
-The performance specification was to achieve 40 knots with an operating radius of 275 miles at top speed (550 miles at cruising speed).
+The larger boat proposal required vessels not to exceed 80 feet in length and to carry at least two 21 in torpedoes, four depth charges, and two .50-cal machine guns.
+The performance specification was to achieve 40 kn with an operating radius of 275 mi at top speed and 550 mi at cruising speed.
 The smaller boat proposal required craft to weigh no more than 20 tons so that they could be easily transported by larger cargo ships.
-Top speed was also to be 40 knots, but specified operating radius was to be 120 miles at top speed and 240 miles at cruising speed.
+Top speed was also to be 40 knots, but specified operating radius was to be 120 mi at top speed and 240 mi at cruising speed.
 Armament for the smaller boats was to be either two torpedoes and two depth charges, or .50-cal machine guns and a smokescreen generator.

-By September 1938 the U.S. Navy had received 24 design proposals for the small boat and 13 design proposals for the larger 70-footer.
+By September 1938 the U.S. Navy had received 24 design proposals for the small boat and 13 design proposals for the larger 70 ft boat.
 Of those proposals submitted, three 54-ft designs and five 70-ft designs were of interest, and the designers were asked to submit more detailed plans for both the 54 and 70 foot boats by no later than 7 November.
 On 21 March 1939 Sparkman & Stephens won the prize in the 70-foot class, and George Crouch (for Henry B. Nevins, Inc.) had won the design proposal for the 54-foot class.
 After winning the design competition for the smaller PT boat, Crouch wrote that Hickman's sea sled design would be far superior "in either rough or smooth water to that of the best possible V-bottom or hard chine design".
 Earlier when sea sleds were specifically excluded, Crouch had informed the Bureau of Ships that the sea sled was the best type of vessel for the job.